echoflame14/spotifai/README.md

 3. Add redirect URI: `http://localhost:5000/callback` (for local) or your production URL
 4. Copy Client ID and Client Secret to your environment variables

-### 5. Get Your Gemini API Key
+### 5. Set Up Google AI
 1. Go to [Google AI Studio](https://aistudio.google.com/)
 2. Create an API key for Gemini
-3. Add your API key in the app's AI Settings section after logging in
+3. Add it to your environment variables

 ### 6. Run the Application
 ```bash